 Do you want to “lean up” without compromising your athletic performance?
 Do you want to train for long periods of time?
 Then the Fit Cycle is the cycle for you.
 The Fit Cycle not only eliminates fat, but it also supplies your body with the fuel it needs to perform successfully, no matter what sport you choose to excel in.

-Unlike the other three carb cycles, the Fit Cycle only has two low-carb days per week, and there’s a very important reason for this: The extra high-carb day allows your muscles to absorb more fuel (glycogen), which you’ll need for maximum athletic performance.
-During your low-carb days, when this supply of glycogen gets depleted, your muscles will develop insulin sensitivity.
-When you then have a high-carb day or your reward day, these insulin-sensitive muscles will actually soak up more carbs, your body will burn this extra fuel instead of storing it as fat, and you’ll still lose weight.
+Unlike the Easy, Classic, and Turbo Cycles, the Fit Cycle only has two low carb days per week, and there’s a very important reason for this: The extra high carb day allows your muscles to absorb more fuel (glycogen), which you’ll need for maximum athletic performance.
+During your low carb days, when this supply of glycogen gets depleted, your muscles will develop insulin sensitivity.
+When you then have a high carb day or your reward day, these insulin-sensitive muscles will actually soak up more carbs, your body will burn this extra fuel instead of storing it as fat, and you’ll still lose weight.
 It’s an amazing process!

 Here’s what a Fit Cycle week looks like: